WheelsOnRoll/Ideas/TASKS.md

 + **Level 0 : HTML**

 Create a HTML page using HTML ONLY.
-Contents of the file can be found in `Contents.txt`.
+Contents of the file can be found in `Content.txt`.
 The file must comprise only of HTML.
 No JavaScript or CSS(including inline `style` attribute) to be used.
 It must only contain HTML tags and attributes.
 Preference will be given to better looks and layout.

 + **Level 1 : CSS**